German casualties in World War II: Records of German military search service

-In the post-war era the military search service Deutsche Dienststelle (WASt) has been responsible for providing information for the families of those military personnel who were killed or went missing in the war.
-They maintain the files of over 18 million men who served in the war.
+In the post-war era the military search service Deutsche Dienststelle (WASt) was responsible for providing information to the families of those military personnel who were killed or went missing in the war.
+They maintained the files of over 18 million men who served in the war.
 By the end of 1954, they had identified approximately 4 million military dead and missing (2,730,000 dead and 1,240,629 missing).
-(Since German reunification, the records in the former GDR (East Germany) have become available to the WASt).
-The German Red Cross reported in 2005 that the records of the military search service WAS list total Wehrmacht losses at 4.3 million men (3.1 million dead and 1.2 million missing) in World War II.
-Their figures include Austria and conscripted ethnic Germans from Eastern Europe.
+After German reunification, the records kept in the former German Democratic Republic (East Germany) became available to the WASt.
+The German Red Cross reported in 2005 that the records of the WASt showed total Wehrmacht losses to have been 4.3 million men (3.1 million dead and 1.2 million missing) in World War II.
+Their figures include men conscripted from Austria and conscripted ethnic Germans from lands in Eastern Europe.

-The German historian Rüdiger Overmans used the files of WASt) to conduct his research project on German military casualties.
+The German historian Rüdiger Overmans used the files of the WASt to conduct his research on German military casualties.

 Wartime statistics compiled by German High Command (OKW)

 The German military system for reporting casualties was based on a numerical reporting of casualties by individual units and a separate listing of the names of individual casualties.
-The system was not uniform because various military branches such as the Army, Air Force, Navy, Waffen SS and the military hospitals each had different systems of reporting.
-In early 1945 the German High Command (OKW) prepared a summary of total losses up to January 31, 1945.
-The German historian Rüdiger Overmans believes, based on his research, that these figures are incomplete and unreliable.
-According to Overmans, the casualty reporting system broke down in the chaos at the end of the war.
-Many men who went missing or were taken prisoner were not included in the German High Command (OKW) figures.
-Overmans maintains that many individual reports of casualties were not processed by the end of the war and are not reflected in the German High Command (OKW) statistics.
+The system was not uniform because the various military branches (Army, Air Force, Navy, and Waffen SS) and the military hospitals used different reporting systems.
+In early 1945 the High Command (OKW) prepared a summary of total losses through January 31, 1945.
+The German historian Rüdiger Overmans believes, based on his research, that these figures are far from complete.
+According to Overmans, the casualty reporting system broke down in the chaos at the end of the war; many men who went missing or were taken prisoner were not included in the OKW figures, and many individual reports of casualties were not processed by the end of the war and were not reflected in the OKW statistics.
 The following schedules summarize the OKW figures published in the post-war era.

 Reported in the press in 1945

-According to a report published by the Reuters News Agency, on July 29 1945 highly confidential archives found at Flensburg, in the house of General Reinecke showed German losses up to November 30, 1944, as 3.6 million, detailed in the following schedule.
+According to a report published by the Reuters News Agency, on July 29 1945 highly confidential archives found at Flensburg, in the house of General Hermann Reinecke showed German losses up to November 30, 1944, as 3.6 million, detailed in the following schedule.